 Since you’ll be brandishing a razor and handling delicate eggs, be sure the area is ready for your operation.

-- Consider Removing The Parents From The Tank During This.
+- Consider removing the parents from the tank.
 Otherwise, they might race around the aquarium, disturb the eggs, or even try to attack your hands.

-- With Your Hands, Put The Cup And Razor Into The Tank.
+- With your hands, put the cup and razor into the tank.
 Hold the position for a few seconds.
-The other fish will go crazy for a few seconds, but then calm down.
-You want this to happen while you’re holding still, not while you’re carefully removing eggs.
+The other fish will go crazy for a few seconds but then calm down.
+You want this to happen while holding still, not while removing eggs.

 Once the tank has settled down, you can proceed to the hard part.